model-railroad/conductor/jmri/conductor/README.md

   - Application > Name "Entry Point"
     - Check Single Instance Only.
     - Main Class: com.alflabs.conductor.DevelopmentEntryPoint.
-    - Workding dir: Set to ".../randall-layout/jmri/conductor".
+    - Workding dir: Set to ".../automation/jmri/conductor".
     - Use classpath of module: conductor_main.
     - JRE: 1.8.
     - Before launch: Build.
   - Gradle > Name "All Tests"
     - Check Single Instance Only.
-    - Proect: Conductor (use the project icon, not the ... button)
+    - Project: Conductor (use the project icon, not the ... button)
     - Tasks: test
   - Gradle > Name "Assemble App"
     - Check Single Instance Only.
-    - Proect: Conductor (use the project icon, not the ... button)
+    - Project: Conductor (use the project icon, not the ... button)
     - Tasks: assemble
   - Junit > Name "All Tests" (does not always work, use Gradle instead)
     - Check Single Instance Only.
     - Test kind: all in package.
     - Package: com.alflabs.conductor
     - Search for tests: in single module.
-    - Workding dir: Set to ".../randall-layout/jmri/conductor" (or $MODULE_DIR).
+    - Working dir: Set to ".../automation/jmri/conductor" (or $MODULE_DIR).
     - Use classpath of module: conductor_test.
     - JRE: 1.8.
     - Before launch: Build.